neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 You're probably wondering --- I didn't even think booking busses _could_ be optimized.
 In fact they can! 😀

 #### I. Use Wanderu!
-[Wanderu](https://www.wanderu.com/en/){:target="_blank"} is the Google of bus tickets --- it pulls and sorts options from all major bus providers so you can identify the best ride across ~100+ options instead of ~10 options from searching only on the Greyhound/Megabus/Boltbus site.
+[Wanderu](https://www.wanderu.com/en/){:target="_blank"} is the Google of bus tickets --- it pulls and sorts options from all major bus providers so you can identify the best ride across a 100 options instead of the 10 proprietary options the Greyhound/Megabus/Boltbus site provides.

 On top of that, you can:
 * Sort the options for the cheapest/fastest/shortest route